-Disparities of care in world-class medical facilities are unacceptable systemic and institutional failures.
-Not only do we need to deconstruct those systems, but we also want to mitigate their harmful impact immediately.
+Disparities of healthcare in world-class medical facilities are failures that cannot be tackled without acknowledging and addressing their intersectional systemic and institutional drivers.
+Not only do we need to deconstruct those drivers, but we also want to mitigate their harm immediately.

-The care provided by community-based birth workers can help alleviate some of the risk factors that contribute to poor maternal & child health outcomes: doula-supported birthing people are four times less likely to have a low birth weight baby , two times less likely to experience a birth complication involving themselves or their baby, and even experience near-universal breastfeeding initiation.
+Maternity Peer Supporters (sometimes referred to as “doulas”) are an evidence-based solution that help alleviate some of the risk factors that contribute to poor maternal & child health outcomes.
+Doula-supported women are four times less likely to have a low birth weight baby , two times less likely to experience a birth complication involving themselves or their baby, and even experience near-universal breastfeeding initiation.

 Empowered Birth Movement is an intersectional feminist organization and we recognize and respect that not everyone who gives birth identifies as a woman or a mother.
 We aim to use gender-inclusive language that places trans, non-binary, and gender-fluid parents alongside cis women in their capacity to become pregnant, give birth, and feed their children...
 Continue Reading.